- Brand name

 - a tendency to bleed or other blood problems, such as anaemia

-Tell your doctor if you currently have an infection.
-If you take Inza while you have an infection, it may hide some of the signs of the infection (such as pain, fever, swelling or redness).
-This may make you mistakenly think that you are better or that your infection is not serious.
+If you take Inza while you have an infection, the signs may be hidden (e.g. pain, fever).
+This may make you think, mistakenly, that you are better or that it is not serious.

-If you have not told your doctor about any of the above, tell him/her before you start taking Inza.
+If you have not told your doctor about any of the above, tell them before you take any Inza.

 Taking other medicines

-Some medicines and Inza may interfere with each other.
+Some medicines may interfere with Inza.
 These include: